DCAN-Labs/dcan-nn-unet/doc/baby_results.md

 manually creating the segmented data, and the run-time for training on this data.
 As I mentioned earlier, it might be possible to halve the training run-time.
-I can experiment with the
-MSI parameters, or we could consult with MSI.
+I can continue experimenting with the MSI parameters, or we could consult with MSI (the latter might be quicker).
 Also, once we seem to have reached a plateau with Dice coefficients, there are methods for